 9. The Strokes have a song called "15 Minutes."
 I have a hard time with the song because, if you recall, I have a hard time with lyrics that ignore the subjunctive.
 Take a listen:

 10. In 2005, the BBC ran a celeb quiz show called 29 Minutes of Fame.
-It was cancelled after only six episodes.
+It was canceled after only six episodes.